Blitzkrieg 3

 Blitzkrieg 3 (Блицкриг 3) was an online massively multiplayer online real-time strategy computer game, based on the events of World War II, a sequel to Blitzkrieg 2 and is the third and latest title in the Blitzkrieg series.
 Nival published the first trailer for the game on YouTube on August 13, 2013, featuring live action footage mixed with concept artwork and actual in-game footage and renders.
 Blitzkrieg's pre-order campaign was launched in November 2014.
 Blitzkrieg 3 hit Steam Early Access in May 2015, and was released on June 2, 2017, and shut down on December 14, 2022.

 Gameplay

 Neural Network AI

-Blitzkrieg 3 features the world's first Neural Network AI for RTS.
-Machine named Boris plays at the top player's level while not using any hidden information about the enemy.
-General Boris regularly analyzes the gaming session and makes Neural Network-based predictions of the enemy behavior.
-This approach allows him to think up sophisticated counter-strategies and bring them to life, a feature that makes Boris tough and unpredictable.
+Nival claims that Blitzkrieg 3 features the world's first Neural Network AI for in an RTS game.
+According to the company, the AI, Boris, is capable of analysing games and developing strategies, making it less predictable than a conventional AI.